zchee/golang-wiki/SlowBots.md

 ## TODO

-Yes, the usability of SlowBots isn't great yet.
-It was added where it was most convenient.
+- Allow selecting a builder other than `linux-amd64` for x/REPO queries ([golang.org/issue/39201](https://golang.org/issue/39201)).

+The usability of SlowBots will be improved over time.
 It needs to report things better, make it easier to configure (both CLI and probably a web GUI picker UI), and support restarting things, or modifying in-progress TryBot runs to change the set of builders.
 Feedback welcome at [golang.org/issue/34501](https://golang.org/issue/34501).